 Providers cannot bill for services when a recipient is not in attendance, except as noted in the description section of that service.
 A provider must not render a claim or bill for more than one service to the same recipient at the same time and date unless authorized to do so by the Agency for Persons with Disabilities (APD).
 Services authorized to bill concurrently with another service include behavior analysis, behavior assistant, private duty nursing, skilled nursing, and residential nursing provided the services are not duplicative.
 Personal Supports and Life Skills Development Level 2 - Supported Employment can also be billed concurrently.
-Life Skills Development Level 3 - Adult Day Training (ADT) can be billed concurrently with therapy services that are provided at the ADT.
+Life Skills Development Level 3 - Adult Day Training (ADT) and Life Skills Development Level 4 - Prevocational can be billed concurrently with therapy services that are provided during ADT or Prevocational services.